trevtravtrev/CoinSense/README.md

 ## To Use:
+- install firefox if not already installed (https://www.mozilla.org/en-US/firefox/new/)
 - `pip install -r requirements.txt`
 - enter your coins in config.py
 - run cryptoportfoliotracker.py (or edit and run cryptoportfoliotracker.bat)